cyberrumor/ammo/README.md

   - No dependency checking or automated load order handling.
   - No Nexus integration.
 Manual downloads only.
 - Manual only:
-  - Even minor mistakes are catistrophic.
+  - Even minor mistakes are catastrophic.
   - Returning to vanilla requires nuke/pave/reinstall.

 # Dependencies